2021 West Bengal post-poll violence: Background

-In June 2019, 2 Trinamool Congress (TMC) workers were killed in Bengal.
+In June 2019, 2 All India Trinamool Congress (AITC) workers were killed in Bengal.
 The party had blamed Bhartiya Janta Party (BJP) for it.

 Indian Home Minister and BJP member Amit Shah said that more than 300 BJP members were killed due to the political violence as of December 2020 and that "investigation in those cases hasn't moved an inch".